Zolang/Zolang/README.md

 #### Using Mint (Recommended)

 If you don't have Mint you can get it from its [GitHub page](https://github.com/yonaskolb/mint).
-You'll need a Mac with the xcode 9.2 or above
+You'll need a Mac with the Xcode 9.2 or above

 When you've installed mint you can